 Tips for making fireworks less scary for toddlers and young kids

-- Talk about fireworks ahead of time- No one likes surprises in the form of loud BOOMS and explosions.
+* Talk about fireworks ahead of time- No one likes surprises in the form of loud BOOMS and explosions.
 Talk about what fireworks are and what they look like.
 Find a video of some fireworks.
+Read a book about fireworks.
 Explain that special people (such as firemen) learn how to use fireworks safely.

-- Have an escape plan– when your little one is overwhelmed and wants to leave, you will likely want to get out of there quickly.
+* Have an escape plan– when your little one is overwhelmed and wants to leave, you want to get out of there quickly.
 Escape may not be easy through crowds of people.
 Try to pick a viewing location that allows for a quick exit if needed.
 Be aware of your surroundings and take a survey of your location to plan a quick getaway!
 And…

-- Leave when your child needs to– If Johnny doesn’t like the fireworks after a few minutes, chances are that the experience is not going to grow on him tonight.
+* Leave when your child needs to– If your child doesn’t like the fireworks after a few minutes, chances are that the experience is not going to grow on him tonight.
 Take your planned escape and get him to the car.
 When he is calm, you can talk about why he was scared and plan better for next time.
-It may just be that your child is not yet ready for the experience- and that happens at different times for each unique kid.
-Reassure him that everything is okay and you can try again another time of he wants to.
+It may just be that your child is not yet ready for the experience and that happens at different times for each unique kid.
+Reassure him that everything is okay and you can try again another time if he wants to.
 There will always be another fireworks show.

-I hope these few easy steps help your child enjoy the fireworks and share in this awesome holiday tradition!
-Have a safe and HAPPY holiday!
+I hope these few easy steps to make fireworks less scary help your child enjoy the show and share in this awesome holiday tradition!

 Looking for a delicious and easy dessert to bring to your holiday party?
 How about chocolate chip cookie balls?

 How about some fun outdoor games to play at your party?
 Old-school yard games